-Cairn Travels will be visiting Northern Vietnam early November 2021.
+Cairn Travels will be visiting Northern Vietnam March 1-12, 2023.
 Our small group will explore the city of Hanoi with private guides, cruise the bay of Ha Long where we will dock for the night and marvel at the rugged scenery of Mai Chau & Moc Chau.

 Vietnam offers destinations for everyone – wildly chaotic cities full of culture and history, quiet, rural villages where rice fields disappear endlessly into the horizon, mountains for hiking, beaches for relaxing, and landscapes so unique they’ve been UNESCO-listed for preservation.